A device ID is a a type of unique, anonymized string of numbers and letters associated with a single, specific mobile device or user.

 - iOS – Identity for Advertisers (IDFA)

-Both the GAID and IDFA device ID numbers can be used in various mobile attribution methods, giving a detailed user profile to complement and enhance mobile advertising activity.
-The information obtained from device IDs can be used to analyze specific user trends, as well as to further categorize them into cohorts (groups with similar traits).
-Most importantly, with a device ID, you can understand not only identify your users, but how they have, and will, behave over time.
+Both the GAID and IDFA device ID numbers have been used in various mobile attribution methods, giving a detailed user profile to complement and enhance mobile advertising activity, analyze specific user trends, and to further categorize users into cohorts (groups with similar traits).
+Most importantly, with a device ID, marketers could understand not only identify of their users, but their behavior over time.

-Publishers that configure device ID attribution make it easier for app marketers and attribution providers to follow devices from the first ad view or click to the install.
-While not all publishers enable device ID attribution, or allow marketers to use their platforms for this purpose, device IDs are still one of the clearest and most accurate means of understanding your user as they move from prospect to customer.
+While not all publishers enable device ID attribution, or allow marketers to use their platforms for this purpose, device IDs are still one of the clearest and most accurate means of understanding how users move from prospect to customer.